Weasyl/weasyl/docker/README.rst

 ``nginx`` (service)
   The image for the nginx front-end HTTP proxy.

-``assets``
-  The image for building the static assets.
-Currently, this is only stylesheets, but might include javascript in the future.

-``assets-sass``
-  A non-image target that will compile Sass stylesheets into ``.css`` files.

 The difference between ``weasyl-app`` and ``weasyl-app-dev`` is intended to be no more than convenience: without having the local source tree mounted in the